Charly-sur-Marne

-Charly was an old fortified city dating from 9th century Burgundy, it was renamed Charly-sur-Marne in 2006.
+An old fortified city dating from the 9th-century Burgundy, it was renamed from Charly in 2006.

 Geography

 The old city lies to the north of the Marne.
 The river has moved south through accretion since the town was originally built.
 Across the river are the villages of Nogent-l'Artaud and Pavant.
 The town of Charly is halfway between La Ferté-sous-Jouarre and Château-Thierry, and halfway between Paris and Rheims.